Favourited 1824 times

-All volunteers must be able to teach English, but we also welcome them to help in other ways, such as improving the school (by gardening painting, decorating, and building), and helping with fundraising campaigns.
+All volunteers are required to teach English, but we also require help in other ways, such as improving the school (making lesson resources, gardening, painting, decorating, or building), working in our library, or helping with fundraising campaigns.

-The school is in Kracheh Province, about 5 hours drive north of Phnom Penh and is about 10 minutes from Kratie town and the Mekong River.
-The school's owner and director, Mr. Yuth, has lived in this area for several years, and over time he has watched children grow up with little or no English, and therefore, poor job prospects.
-He wanted to change this and offer the children of Kratie Province a better future.
-In January 2016, Mr. Yuth opened the School, built a house for the volunteers, and started lessons for underprivileged children from surrounding villages.
+The school is in Kracheh Province, about 5 hours drive north of Phnom Penh, in Orussey Village, about 10 minutes from Kratie town and the Mekong River.
+The school's founder, and director, Mr. Yuth, has lived in this area for most of his life.
+Over time, he has watched children grow up with little or no English, and therefore, restricted job prospects.
+He wanted to change this and offer the children a better future.
+In January 2016, Mr. Yuth opened our school, built a house for volunteers, and started English classes for underprivileged children in Orussey Village and the surrounding area.

-In Cambodia, the economy is mainly based on tourism and agriculture.
-However, in the public schools of Kratie, students aren't taught much English.
-Therefore, the goal is to enable them to learn English and gain some basic IT skills, which will give them better job prospects and a brighter future.
+In Cambodia, tourism is an important part of the economy.
+However, in the public schools of Kracheh, students aren't taught much English.
+Mr. Yuth's goal is to enable them to learn English, which will give them better job prospects and a brighter future.

-Aside from the English school, Mr. Yuth runs an NGO that works closely with vulnerable groups, farmers, women, and children by implementing sustainable projects to improve their living conditions.
+Aside from the English school, Mr. Yuth heads an NGO that works closely with vulnerable groups, farmers, women, and children by implementing sustainable projects to improve their lives.
 This is a long-established organization which has been in operation since 1993.
-Volunteers might also be involved with work for this project as different needs arise.
+Volunteers will be involved with work for this project as different needs arise.